 How much time is required to be apart of the team?

 UQ Space is the type of project where the more time you put in, the more you can gain from it.
 The team requires its members to attend weekly meetings and to complete allocated tasks.
 In short, we require commitment.
-With university life, there are always pressures from coursework, employment, etc. We realise this, however, with enough committed members we are all able to complete the project as a team, while also balancing the demands of university.
+With university life, there are always pressures from coursework, employment, etc. We realise this, however, with enough committed members we are all able to complete the project as a team, while also balancing the demands of university and everyday life.
 Time commitments also depend on your role and responsibilities within the team.

 Is this project part of coursework/can I get credit for it?